 - Export.gov: As part of the U.S. Department of Commerce's International Trade Administration, Export.gov helps U.S. companies plan, develop and execute international sales strategies.
 The organization provides educational resources, tools, market intelligence, and more.

-In addition to listing your business on the platform, Thomas can help you connect with more buyers — both inside and outside the U.S. — through a strategic marketing strategy that includes an optimized manufacturing website, PPC advertising, and email campaigns.
+In addition to listing your business on the platform (it's free to sign up), Thomas can help you connect with more buyers — both inside and outside the U.S. — through a strategic marketing strategy that includes an optimized manufacturing website, PPC advertising, and email campaigns.

 For some companies, exporting still represents a good opportunity for industrial companies to grow.
 But what happens if your exporting venture fails?
 Researchers estimate that the failure rate for all international expansions is between 70% and 90%.
 Common reasons include supply chain failures, market saturation, and poor strategic decisions — all of which go back to basic market research and business planning.